 Instant Mobile Alerts

-The Nest app, which also houses Google’s smart speakers, thermostat, and other devices, let us view live footage of our Nest Cams any time we wanted.
+The Google Home, which also houses Google’s smart speakers, thermostat, and other devices, let us view live footage of our Nest Cams any time we wanted.
 We were notified when motion occurred, but going further, we were also able to set up activity zones to consolidate our motion, and schedule when we wanted to receive alerts.

 Since these are DIY cameras, we expected a fairly simple DIY installation, and we got it.
-All of the cameras are easy to install and set up, but our favorite, admittedly, was being able to hang our Google Nest Cam Indoor onto our refrigerator simply by bending the magnetic base from horizontal to vertical.
-Instant kitchen cam!
+All of the cameras are easy to install and set up, but our favorite, admittedly, was being able to hang our Google Nest Cam on our indoor greenhouse.
+No screws, no mess, no fuss!

 Infrared Night Vision

 As an essential feature in home security, night vision is a feature we tend to examine pretty closely.
 After all, what’s the good in protecting ourselves from threats if we can’t see them?
-We loved viewing our barebones, pitch-black backyard through the lenses of Nest Cams made clearer by the addition of 8 LEDs.
+We loved viewing our barebones, pitch-black backyard through the lenses of Nest Cams made clearer through the magic of infrared night vision.
 We especially liked knowing we could pull up that view any time of night to make sure all is well.

-With a three-microphone array and high-quality speaker (HD talk and listen), Two-Way Talk worked smoothly in our tests of Google Nest IQ Cams.
+With a three-microphone array and high-quality speaker (HD talk and listen), Two-Way Talk worked smoothly in our tests.
 Barring the occasional Wi-Fi glitch, the experience was pretty seamless.
 Plus, those glitches are the same kind that break up your phone conversations, so it certainly wasn’t anything out of the ordinary.